6 Reasons Why Nancy From "Stranger Things" Should Be With Jonathan, Not Steve

 2. She Preferred Jonathan Even by the End of Season 1

-Yet season 2 showcases Nancy's "I waited" line, indicating that she remained single for about a month in hopes of furthering her connection with Jonathan (whose trust issues and worry about little brother Will kept him apart).
+Yet season 2 showcases Nancy's "I waited" line, indicating that she remained single for about a month in hopes of furthering her connection with Jonathan (whose trust issues and worry about little brother Will kept him away).
 This sheds new light on her reconvening with Steve, showing Nancy's first choice was continuing her spark with Jonathan.

 3. She Shares Her Upside Down Adventures with Jonathan